srsullivan01/atl-wdi/homework/ruby/ruby-ninja.md

 ## Challenge 1: Booleans
-1. Create a variable `a` and set it equal to `true` a = true
+1. Create a variable `a` and set it equal to `true`

-2. Create a variable `b` and set it equal to `false` b = false
+2. Create a variable `b` and set it equal to `false`

 3. Write a statement using `a` and `b` that evaluates to `false`
-    - puts the result to the terminal puts  a == b
+    - puts the result to the terminal

 4. Write a statement using `a` and `b` that evaluates to `true`
-    - puts the result to the terminal puts a != b
+    - puts the result to the terminal

 5. :dart: Commit -m "1.
 Boolean Skills"

 ## Challenge 2: Nil
 1. Create a variable of your choosing and set it equal to Nil

-    - p the value of the variable to the terminal
+    - puts the value of the variable to the terminal

     - puts the value of the variable to the terminal concatenate the string "nil was here".

     - print the value of the variable to the terminal

     - puts the class of the value of the variable to the terminal.
 Use the .class method.
 Look up this method on Google.

 2. :dart: Commit -m "2.
 Nil skills."

 ## Challenge 3: Integers